OilerNetwork/pitchlake_starknet/documentation.md

 let remaining_liquidity = round.total_deposits() + round.total_premiums() - round.total_payouts();
 ```

-In order for an LP to withdraw from their position, we must be in the round transition period.
-During this time, the current round is Settled, thus the remaining liquidity is known, and has been rolled over to the next round.
+Since withdrawals come from an LP's unlocked balance, if they wish to withdraw their entire position, it must be during the round transition period.
+Otherwise they are only able to withdraw their premiums.
+This is because premiums are sent to the unlocked bucket as soon as the auction ends, but the locked liquidity remains locked until the round settles.

 If an LP supplied 50% of a round’s liquidity, they own 50% of the round’s remaining liquidity once it settles.
 If an LP does not collect any of their premiums or unlocked liquidity, their portion (50%) of the remaining liquidity is rolled over to the next round.
 This rolled over amount is their position in the next round.